sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Remove-ConfigZone.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ### Citrix.Configuration.Sdk.Zone
    You can pipe the zones to be deleted into this command.
 ## Return Values
 ### None

 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> Remove-ConfigZone -Name 'Sydney'
 ```
-#### Description
-Remove the zone specified by name.
+   Description<br>-----------<br>Remove the zone specified by name.
 This fails if one of the zones has controllers associated.
-### Example 2
+### EXAMPLE 2
 ```
 C:\PS> Get-ConfigService | Set-ConfigService -Zone (Get-ConfigZone -IsPrimary $true)
 C:\PS> Get-ConfigZone -IsPrimary $false | Remove-ConfigZone
 ```
-#### Description
-Move all controllers to the primary zone.
+   Description<br>-----------<br>Move all controllers to the primary zone.
 Remove all non-primary zones.